-The higher an attic’s total R-Value, the better it will be at trapping heat and keeping your home from turning into an iceberg in the winter or sauna in the summer.
+The higher an attic’s total R-Value, the better it will be at trapping heat flow and keeping your home from turning into an iceberg in the winter or sauna in the summer.

 Generally speaking, the US Department of Energy recommends maintaining the following overall R-Value levels in your attic:

 - R38 in temperate climates (this is typically the desired level for residences in California)